PagillaFramework/PagillaCore/README.md

 # About

-Pagilla is a library for building web applications with components.
+PagillaCore is a library for building web applications with components.
 It contains many predefined components, but you can also create your custom components.

 # Installation